bor0/gidti/manuscript/chapter2.md

 ## 2.3.
 Substitution and mathematical proofs

-Substitution lies at the heart of mathematics.
-A similar statement can be made about programming, but we will cover this in the later chapters with so called **pure** and **impure** functions.
+Substitution lies at the heart of mathematics[^ch2n4].

 I> ### Definition 14
 I>